scylladb/scylladb/docs/using-scylla/integrations/scylla-cdc-source-connector-quickstart.rst

 For the purpose of this quickstart, we will configure a Scylla instance using Docker.
 You can skip this section if you have already installed Scylla.
-To learn more about installing Scylla in production environments, please refer to the `Install Scylla page <../../../getting-started/install-scylla/>`_.
+To learn more about installing Scylla in production environments, please refer to the :doc:`Install Scylla page </getting-started/install-scylla/index>`.

 #.
 Using `Docker <https://hub.docker.com/r/scylladb/scylla/>`_, follow the instructions to launch Scylla.
 #.
 Start the Docker container, replacing the ``--name`` and ``--host name`` parameters with your own information.
 For example: